panichelpdesk/panichd/README.md

 ### Installation steps
 1. Open a command line in the Laravel folder and type:
     `composer require panichd/panichd`
-2. Open config/app.php and in the "Providers" section, add:
+2. If you are using Laravel 5.4 or lower, you will have to add the service provider.
+In this case, Open config/app.php.
+In the "Providers" section, add:

     `PanicHD\PanicHD\PanicHDServiceProvider::class,`

 ### Complete installation